 More commonly referred to as pantothenic acid, it is one of the 8 vitamins forming the vitamin B complex group.
 It plays an important role in the synthesis of cholesterol and production of sex hormones.
 It’s also necessary for digestive, emotional and respiratory health.

-This is a water soluble vitamin and so the body cannot have stocks of it.
-This form of vitamin C has the natural properties of vitamin C unlike the synthetic vitamin C (D-ascorbic acid).
+This is a water-soluble vitamin and so the body cannot have stocks of it.
+This form of vitamin C has the natural properties of vitamin C unlike synthetic vitamin C (D-ascorbic acid).
 It has powerful antioxidant properties and promotes heart health among many other recognised health benefits.

 The scientific name for this vitamin is ergocalciferol.
 It is one of the vitamins in the D group.
 It is fat soluble and the body can have stores of it.
 It is sourced mainly from plants and plays an important role in bone health.
 In comparison to vitamin D3, this vitamin has a shorter half-life.

 The scientific name for vitamin D3 is cholecalciferol.
 It is a fat-soluble vitamin that is needed for healthy bones and joints.
 The skin can synthesise this vitamin when exposed to the sun.
 It is also available from dietary sources and from commercial supplements.
 The bioavailability of vitamin D3 is thought to be higher than that of vitamin D2.